Medical Services Frequently Asked Questions

 We offer physicals to students meeting a requirement for travel or a participation in a particular program.
 For these types of physicals, which usually include specific paperwork to be completed, there is an administrative fee.

-The Student Health Center does not provide after hours care, hospital or emergency room care.
+Student Wellness Services does not provide after hours care, hospital or emergency room care.
 We do not have dental care, eye exams or hearing testing.
 We do not have specialists on staff.
 However, we are familiar with resources in the community and can make referrals for these kinds of visits.
 The costs of such visits are the responsibility of the student.
 We strongly recommend that all students have health insurance in case of emergency or severe illness.

-Your rights as a health care consumer at The Evergreen State College SHC:
+Your rights as a health care consumer at The Evergreen State College Student Wellness Center:

 - The student has the right to considerate and respectful care.